vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/references.md

 ## Resources List

-A curated list of cryptographic protocols used in this project.
+A curated list of cryptographic protocols used in this project is shown below:

 - [Groth16 protocol](https://eprint.iacr.org/2016/260.pdf)